BRAMELOUP CHALET

 Brameloup

-The chalet is all by itself deep in the forest, along a forest path used by hikers, bikers and horseback riders.
+The chalet is deep in the forest, along a steep rural track (public right-of-way, road would be an exaggeration) used by hikers, bikers and horseback riders.

 chalet in forest